 7. Marketing Storytelling Helping Customers Learn About Food Brands

 Consumers have shown interest in which ingredients their foods contain for a while.
 In 2021, however, the story should become broader.
 Innova Market Insights recently published its top 10 food trends, and storytelling came out on top.
-As a result, sellers should expect more stories told about food production, sustainability and other aspects that go beyond how a food tastes.
+As a result, sellers should expect more stories about food production, sustainability, and other aspects beyond how food tastes.

 In addition to conveying anecdotes through text and videos, brand managers will increasingly investigate the possibilities associated with so-called “digital realities.”
 National Geographic does this by putting a person into the center of a report and using technologies like virtual reality (VR) and 360-degree videos.

 Site visitors can experience what it’s like to see a lion up close or be involved in another kind of adventure.
 This method supports National Geographic’s branding as a compelling company that furthers exploration and makes people feel inspired.

 Marketers frequently prefer to maintain some creative control when working with influencers.
 Company representatives tend to think they know their branding best.
 They like to direct influencers regarding what tone or language to use when to post and which features to mention when discussing a sponsored product.

 However, evidence suggests the influencer era will shift towards creator-driven storytelling, whereby businesses give them increased freedom.
 The public has become cynical of many influencers, and they often wonder if these people are nothing but mouthpieces for the brand.
 Influence promoting is not over, but it must change to remain relevant.